A Lonely Road

 It’s those subtle moments that show the romance blooming between the two.
 Regardless of what happens at the end of the film.
 Their romance is real and you can feel it in everything they do.
 So we’ve discussed the romance of the film and there is a ton of it!
 We’ve discussed that the film is quite funny and it has these great moments of little comedy.
 For me, this film brings the existential crisis that’s at the center of Zach Braff’s Garden State.
 The realization that anything and everything Theodore thought about Samantha might have been misguided much like Tom’s thoughts on Summer in (500) Days of Summer a bitter pill to swallow for both characters I, unfortunately, relate to more than I’d like.
 Yet both characters realize they knew nothing of their beau’s but had something in life figured out.
 As the film ends Theodore is content with his situation with Amy.
 That what life was before the storm is exactly what it should be.
 There’s the feeling of content with Joel and Clementine in Eternal Sunshine of the Spotless Mind that seems similar to that of Theodore and Amy.
 Both coming out of failed relationships.
 Both couples realizing their previous relationships were beautiful but flawed that solace comes from the other.
 Even in his letter to Catherine, he knows that something lost lead to something gained.
 That our life is a quilt built of loves failed and lost.
 Loves felt and broken.
 Hearts mended and feelings built.
 With one look Amy tells Theodore everything she needs to say and at the same time exactly what he wants to hear

 I’d like to thank each and every one of you that read through this essay and I hope you can see that Her is not only one of this decade’s absolute masterworks but it is the pinnacle of the modern romantic comedy not because it gives into genre tropes but because it subverts them and along the way changes the very definition of them.
-Much in the way that Eternal Sunshine took romance but the guts and showed it to them this film.
+Much in the way that Eternal Sunshine punched romance in the guts and showed it to them this film follows suit.
 Spike Jonze crafts a romantic comedy that takes the time to build its scenery both physical and emotional and then takes a phrase out of the classic romantic comedy It Happened One Night and it tears down the Walls of Jericho.
 Once again thanks to every who read this.
 Please remember to share this across the internet I think this movie is a masterpiece and everyone can appreciate it as a drama, a romance or in my argument a romantic comedy.